Learn about the Nevada real estate education needs for licensing and renewal.

 Nevada Real Estate License Requirements:

-- Nevada real estate salesperson license: 90 hours
+- Nevada real estate salesperson license: 120 hours of pre-licensing education

 - Nevada real estate broker license: 64 semester units